 Essentially, you want the name of your blog to embody what you’re going to be writing about.
 So if you plan on writing about many different topics, it would be totally fine for your blog name to be more general.
 You can also use your full name for your blog domain.

-Once you’ve picked out a name for your blog, it’s time to see if it’s available and put in about $10 to purchase it.
-I personally love NameCheap and use them for my domain names.
-Their customer support is helpful and their site is by far one of the most intuitive for me to use.
+Once you’ve picked out a name for your blog, it’s time to see if it’s available.
+I personally love and use NameCheap, their domains are affordable, they have great customer support, and their site is really easy to use.

 2. Choose a Hosting Plan